What do you look forward to doing in the summer when school is out?

 This is the time to hone those writing skills, brush up on math facts, learn how to make cheese or arrange a cheese plate.
 Have you ever taken a sketch book to a museum?
 Take a car load of kids and sketch books to a museum.
 Let them pick any piece of art in a room to sketch in their book.
 We did this when our kids were in preschool and in high school and it was a fun experience for us and for other museum goers who were fascinated by watching our kids sketch.
 Airbnb offers experiences you can book in person or online.
 This is a fun activity to add to a vacation or to give as a gift.
 Looking for a summer Bible study?
 Here’s one my friends wrote on the book of Galatians.
 It’s an 8 week inductive Bible study.
 Order a couple of books today and study together with friends.

-Last summer I read the book “How to Read Like a Professor – for Kids” with some of my tutoring clients.
+Another summer I read the book “How to Read Like a Professor – for Kids” with some of my tutoring clients.
 It was a great conversation starter as they examined books and movies with new insight and tools to become thoughtful readers.
 I highly recommend this book for grades 5-9.

 It doesn’t matter your age, ability, or location.
 Find something new to learn this summer.

 Table Talk: What do you plan to learn this summer?
 What fun or free activities are in your town this week?
 Who can you invite along on an adventure this summer?